top of page

 Exception from percentage-of-completion method for certain residential projects

-For stock acquired after enactment
+For stock acquired after July 4, 2025

-Excess Business Losses (Sec.
-461(l))
+Excess Business Losses -Section 461(l)

 Limit made permanent; NOL treatment preserved